-Justine is also the Associate Director of the Myanmar Research Centre and the co-convenor of the 2017 Myanmar Update.
-She holds an MA in Development Studies and spent some years before her PhD working with refugee populations in Thailand, India and Australia.
+Dr Justine Chambers is a lecturer and research scholar in the Department of Anthropology, School of Culture, History and Languages, College of Asia and the Pacific at the Australian National University.
+She is also Associate Director of the Myanmar Research Centre and the co-convenor of the 2019 Myanmar Update.
+She is a social-cultural anthropologist whose ethnographic research primarily focuses on Myanmar’s Karen people.
+Her research interests include understandings of morality and ethics, ethnic conflict, communal violence, land tenure, youth, migration and debt.
+Justine also holds an MA in Development Studies and spent some years before her PhD working with refugee populations from Myanmar in Thailand and Australia.

 You can find her writing and commentary on Myanmar and Karen state in outlets including New Mandala, Nikkei Asian Review, The Myanmar Times and Oxford's Tea Circle.

 HLP-Rights Based Assessment of Customary Land Dispute Resolution in Eastern Bago Region and Kayin and Shan States, w/ Butta, S. (Yangon, Myanmar: British Council).